amazon-archives/aws-sdk-react-native/README.md

+**Attention**: Please use the [AWS Amplify](https://github.com/aws/aws-amplify) library for React Native development of new projects on AWS.

-Hi everyone, thank you for your interest in this project.
-We've released a new React Native starter kit at https://github.com/awslabs/aws-mobile-react-native-starter.
+We've also released a React Native starter kit at https://github.com/awslabs/aws-mobile-react-native-starter.
 This kit demonstrates a working React Native app with the following services:

 * Amazon Cognito User Pools
 * Amazon Cognito Federated Identities